 Customer Satisfaction Score:

 The overall satisfaction of customers with the business.
-By tracking customer satisfaction scores, businesses can evaluate the effectiveness of their program and identify areas for improvement.
+By tracking customer satisfaction scores, businesses can evaluate the effectiveness of their program and identify areas for improvement, and help with customer intimacy.

 The percentage of customers who refer others to the business is an essential KPI for customer retention.
 By tracking referral rates, businesses can evaluate the effectiveness of their program and identify areas for improvement.